xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 gives us advantages.
 Note the executable code in the initialization block.
-This code "primes the pump" of the input stream for us, something we've always had to do before, by inserting the call to GetChar in line, or in procedure Init.
+This code "primes the pump" of the input stream for us, something we've always had to do before, by inserting the call to `GetChar` in line, or in procedure `Init`.
 This time, the call happens without any special reference to it on our part, except within the unit itself.
 As I predicted earlier, this mechanism is going to make our lives much simpler as we proceed.